Function-indexed empirical processes based on an infinite source Poisson transmission stream: Proofs

 Imagine, for a moment, that all sessions of the length exceeding $\epsilon a(t)$ are discarded upon arrival, and do not contribute to a busy period.
 Let $B_{\epsilon,t}$ denote the length of the first busy period starting at or after time $S_0$ and generated by the remaining sessions, those of length not exceeding $\epsilon a(t)$.
-Then by \cite[Proposition~1]{resnick:samorodnitsky:1999a}, there exists a constant $D$ independent of $\epsilon$ such that
+Then by Resnick and Samorodnitsky \cite{resnicksamorodnitsky1999a}, Proposition~1, there exists a constant $D$ independent of $\epsilon$ such that

 We immediately conclude that